CREATIVE PROMPT BOARD PROJECT 2023

 The first prompt I received was for a fairy.

 A prompt that was a little out of my comfort zone was to draw a person.
 I typically refrain from creating caricatures as I see the delicate line between humor and art and offending someone by exaggerated features.
-With this drawing, I chose to not put it up for public display and gave the drawing to that person.

 The prompts given were to draw them an exaggerated nose and a shiny bald spot on their head.
 I chose to avoid the shiny spot and added a quote as they frequently make jokes in a Russian accent.
 Again, the delicate balance of humor and art and offending someone was contemplated in why I chose to avoid the bald spot joke.